League Calls for Better Partisan Balance in Missouri’s 8 Congressional Districts

 The League shared ICOR’s report and sample nonpartisan maps with legislators in December.
 Both of these maps have an efficiency gap of less than 2.5.
 The efficiency gap is a tool used by demographers to gauge political gerrymandering, the degree to which district maps are drawn for partisan advantage.
 Click here for a list of legislators serving on the House and Senate Redistricting Committees.

-The League is encouraging legislators to use a transparent process and allow ample time for analysis and public comment on proposed maps
+The League encouraged legislators to use a transparent process and allow ample time for analysis and public comment on proposed maps